Enter Sandman

-"Enter Sandman" is a song by American heavy metal band Metallica.
+"Enter Sandman" is a song by the American heavy metal band Metallica.
 It is the opening track and lead single from their self-titled fifth album, released in 1991.
 The music was written by Kirk Hammett, James Hetfield and Lars Ulrich.
-Vocalist and rhythm guitarist Hetfield wrote the lyrics, which deal with the concept of a child's nightmares.
+Vocalist and guitarist Hetfield wrote the lyrics, which deal with the concept of a child's nightmares.

-The single reached number 16 on the US Billboard Hot 100 and achieved platinum certification for more than 1,000,000 copies shipped in the United States, spurring sales of over 30 million copies for Metallica and propelling Metallica to worldwide popularity.
+The single reached number 16 on the US Billboard Hot 100 and achieved a nine-times platinum certification for more than 9,000,000 copies shipped in the United States, spurring sales of over 30 million copies for Metallica and propelling Metallica to worldwide popularity.
 Acclaimed by critics, the song is featured in all of Metallica's live albums and DVDs released after 1991 and has been played live at award ceremonies and benefit concerts.